 Meaning

-The message behind “It behooves every man to remember that the work of the critic is of altogether secondary importance, and that, in the end, progress is accomplished by the man who does things.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+In the quote “It behooves every man to remember that the work of the critic is of altogether secondary importance, and that, in the end, progress is accomplished by the man who does things.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.

 Theme